For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 These events offer great learning opportunities by renowned executives from the world’s largest retailers, as well as top-notch networking opportunities that can help your business grow.
 BigCommerce, for example, hosts an annual Make it Big Conference, where merchants can come together to hear from industry experts, global thought leaders and legendary entrepreneurs about all things ecommerce.

-If you want a potentially more unbiased view, you may want to talk to an ecommerce consultant who specialize in replatforming and can share their experiences, along with any challenges or pitfalls, with moving enterprise clients from one platform to another.
+If you want a potentially more unbiased view, you may want to talk to an ecommerce consultant who specialise in replatforming and can share their experiences, along with any challenges or pitfalls, with moving enterprise clients from one platform to another.

 From conversion optimization to marketing strategy to business development, these consultants can offer firsthand knowledge and years of experience to help you find the right solution for your business.